katerinaksystra/pameas-rules/README.md

 ```
 In this definition:

-GeoFence_status_update \in SET_of_Defined_Events which is a set of predefined events that change the system state
+*GeoFence_status_update \in SET_of_Defined_Events* which is a set of predefined events that change the system state.

-GeoFence_status_update event denotes that the status of the geofences has changed
+*GeoFence_status_update event* denotes that the status of the geofences has changed.

-p is a constant of type Person
+*p* is a constant of type *Person*.

-getPerson: State->Person is a function that takes as input a state of the system and returns the person of the state
+*getPerson: State -> Person* is a function that takes as input a state of the system and returns the person of the state.

-getType : Person -> pType is a function that takes as input an element of type Person and returns his type, an element of the set {“Crew”, “Passenger”}
+*getType : Person -> pType* is a function that takes as input an element of type Person and returns his type, an element of the set {“Crew”, “Passenger”}

-getAssignMSpath: Person-> Path  is a function that takes as input a Person and returns the path to the assigned Master Station of that person
+*getAssignMSpath: Person -> Path*  is a function that takes as input a Person and returns the path to the assigned Master Station of that person

-getStatusMSPath: State Path->Status is a function that takes as input a state and a path to a Master Station and returns an element of the set {free, blocked} denoting the current status of the path to the master station
+*getStatusMSPath: State Path -> Status* is a function that takes as input a state and a path to a Master Station and returns an element of the set {free, blocked} denoting the current status of the path to the master station

-getBlockedGeofence : State Path->Geofence is a function that takes as input a state and a path to a Master Station and returns the blocked geofences of this path
+*getBlockedGeofence : State Path -> Geofence* is a function that takes as input a state and a path to a Master Station and returns the blocked geofences of this path

-gi is a constant of type Geofence
+*gi* is a constant of type Geofence

-getGeofence: Person State->Geofence is a function that takes as input an element of type Person and returns the geofence of the ship in which the person is currently located
+*getGeofence: Person State -> Geofence* is a function that takes as input an element of type Person and returns the geofence of the ship in which the person is currently located.

-getAssignMS: Person-> MasterStation  is a function that takes as input a Person and returns the Assigned Master Station of that person (last element of the MSpath)
+*getAssignMS: Person -> MasterStation*  is a function that takes as input a Person and returns the Assigned Master Station of that person (last element of the MSpath)

-AssignMSpath: Person->SET_OF_MS_PATHS is a function that takes as input an element of type Person and assigns to that person a Master Station and a path to the Assigned Master Station
+*AssignMSpath: Person -> SET_OF_MS_PATHS* is a function that takes as input an element of type Person and assigns to that person a Master Station and a path to the Assigned Master Station

-getAltPath: Path Geofence->Path is a function that takes as input a path and the blocked geofences of the path and returns an alternative path for the same destination
+*getAltPath: Path Geofence -> Path* is a function that takes as input a path and the blocked geofences of the path and returns an alternative path for the same destination

 Essentially, the Update Evacuation path profile ruleset is triggered when the status of one or more geofences changes due to the evolution of the emergency (event) and if the geofences of a Passenger’s path to his master station become blocked and he hasn’t arrived to his Master Station yet (condition) it basically re-assigns a path (and/or a master station) to him (action).

 The third rule family is defined as follows:

-Definition 3 (RF3 - Message object composition ruleset).
-Assume a system state S and a detected event by the system E. RuleFamily_3(S, E) consists of one rule set of Event Condition Action (ECA) rules of the form ON event IF condition THEN DO action, defined as follows:
+**Definition 3 (RF3 - Message object composition ruleset).** *Assume a system state S and a detected event by the system E. RuleFamily_3(S, E) consists of one rule set of Event Condition Action (ECA) rules of the form ON event IF condition THEN DO action, defined as follows: *
 ```
 ECA(
 ON(Evacuation_Phase_i_Start_event)